Hetty oversees Scroll’s associates and accounts, ensuring a consistent service across all activities and clients.

 Hetty was trained as an editor in publishing, moving to digital education resources and marketing.
 She set up the first digital content team at the Department for Education for the TeacherNet website before founding Scroll with Alison in 2004.

-Padma heads up the training and development division of Scroll.
+Padma heads up the training and development side of Scroll.
 He uses his expertise in content design and agile content production to help organisations create quality content and maximise the effectiveness of their content teams.

 He also advises organisations on how to set up and deliver successful web content projects, and coaches them through the process.